LibraryCarpentry/lc-python-intro/episodes/variables.md

 :::::::::::::::::::::::::::::::::::::::  challenge

-## f String Syntax
+## F-string Syntax

-To demonstrate the flexibility and power of f-strings in constructing dynamic and expressive messages in Python fill in the blanks using the variables and f string syntax to tell Christina how old she will be 10 years.
+Use an f-string to construct output in Python by filling in the blanks with variables and f-string syntax to tell Christina how old she will be in 10 years.

+Tip: You can combine variables and mathematical expressions in an f-string in the same way you can in variable assignment.
+We'll see more examples of dynamic f-string output as we go through the lesson.

 ```python
 name = 'Christina'